 Palate Expander Appliance

 A palate expander appliance is basically a device that causes upper jaw expansion.
 It can expand your palate to fix various issues such as overcrowding, crossbite, impacted teeth, and many others.
 A jaw expander or palate expander — along with most orthodontic treatments — is generally done during one’s childhood because that’s when it’s easiest to prevent malocclusion by using the body’s natural growth process.
 The idea of palatal expansion may be scary to some people, which is why we’ll give you an overview of all the information you need.
-Please continue reading for a discussion of palate expander appliances and palatal expansion.
+Please continue reading for a discussion of palate expander for adults appliances and palatal expansion.

 What is a Palate Expander Appliance?